Rotax Max Challenge

-The Rotax Max Challenge Grand Finals (RMC) is a kart racing series owned and organized worldwide by BRP-Rotax and its distributors, approved and in compliance with CIK-FIA.
+The Rotax Max Challenge (RMC) is a kart racing series owned and organized worldwide by BRP-Rotax and its distributors, approved and in compliance with CIK-FIA.
 Competition takes place on a club, national and international level which culminates in the Grand Finals once a year.

 Concept

 The RMC follows a "one-make-engine" formula: only Rotax Max kart engines are allowed.
 The success in the competition is mainly up to the skills of the driver and that driver's experience in the set up of the engine and the chassis.

 Three race classes are recognized for international competition: